pyrypiironen/Corewar/README.md

 ## Description

-Corewar is the implementation of 1984 created programming game [Core war](https://en.wikipedia.org/wiki/Core_War).
+Corewar is the implementation of a 1984-created programming game [Core war](https://en.wikipedia.org/wiki/Core_War).

 > <em> In Core war, two or more battle programs (called "warriors") compete for control of a virtual computer.
 These battle programs are written in an abstract assembly language called Redcode.
 The standards for the language and the virtual machine